 - Healthcare providers caring for Ebola patients and the family and friends in close contact with Ebola patients are at the highest risk of getting sick because they may come in contact with the blood or body fluids of sick patients. - People also can become sick with Ebola after coming in contact with infected wildlife.
-For example, in Africa, Ebola may be spread as a result of hunting, processing of infected animals (e.g., bushmeat).
+For example, in Africa, Ebola may be spread as a result of handling bushmeat (wild animals hunted for food) and contact with infected bats.